ponylang/rfcs/text/0000-expose-scheduler-thead-info-in-stdlib.md

 # Alternatives

-We could leave the existing `ponyint_` methods in place.
+- We could leave the existing `ponyint_` methods in place.
+- We could not require an object capability to access scheduler info.

 # Unresolved questions